 Using backup/imaging tool to restore to a different PC

 Fortunately, backup and imaging software exists that can restore to a different computer.
-Unfortunately, this feature is only made available by backup tolls that are not free.
+Unfortunately, at the time of writing, this feature is only made available by backup tools that are not free.

 How to Restore Windows System Image to New Computer with Dissimilar Hardware? –